 From offices in North Shelby County, Alabama, in greater Birmingham, the Gregory Law Firm maintains a local focus but a nationwide presence.
 With over 26 years of experience, Mr. Gregory has the necessary skill and knowledge to help you resolve your legal problem.

 Please read the profile to learn more about Mr. Gregory’s education and professional background.

 The Gregory Law Firm focuses on dispute resolution.

 - Collaborative Law (including Collaborative Divorce)

 - Aviation Law and Litigation

-Mr. Gregory has mediated numerous cases encompassing a wide variety of legal issues, and Mr. Gregory continues to add to his skills as a mediator.
-In June of 2016, along with classmates from every continent, he attended a one-week conference on mediating complex disputes at the Harvard Law School’s Program on Negotiation.
+In June of 2016, along with classmates from every continent, Steven Gregory attended a one-week conference on mediating complex disputes at the Harvard Law School’s Program on Negotiation.

-The Harvard conference in 2016 led to Mr. Gregory’s interest in Collaborative Law, and he is now accepting divorce and domestic relations clients as well as clients with other types of disputes who are interested in resolving their disputes through this out-of-court method of alternative dispute resolution.
-Mr. Gregory has completed a required forty-hour course in Divorce and Family Mediation and a two-day course in Domestic Violence Mediation and is a registered domestic relations mediator.
+The Harvard conference led to Mr. Gregory’s interest in Collaborative Law, and now accepts divorce and domestic relations clients as well as clients with other types of disputes who are interested in resolving their disputes through this out-of-court method of alternative dispute resolution.
+Mr. Gregory has also completed a forty-hour course in Divorce and Family Mediation and a two-day course in Domestic Violence Mediation and is a registered domestic relations mediator.
 Call Mr. Gregory to explore resolving your divorce or domestic relations matter or other civil dispute through collaborative law.

 Important Note from Steven Gregory: